 Incoming students should make sure they have proper immigration documentation before leaving.
-You will need a passport valid for at least 10 weeks past the program start date with a valid M-1 stamp and the original Form I-20 issued by Gnomon.
+You will need a passport valid for at least 10 weeks past the program start date.
+Students in the Digital Production Program must have a valid M-1 stamp and the original Form I-20 issued by Gnomon.
+Students in the Bachelor of Fine Arts in Digital Production Program must have a valid F-1 stamp and the original Form I-20 issued by Gnomon.

 We recommend that you arrive with traveler's checks and some U.S. currency—around $200—in small denominations ($5, $10, $20) to carry you through the first few days before you can cash your traveler's checks and/or set up your bank account.

-U.S. regulations state that students entering on an M-1 student visa will be permitted to enter the U.S. no more than 30 days prior to the program start date indicated on your Form I-20.
+U.S. regulations state that students entering on a nonimmigrant visa will be permitted to enter the U.S. no more than 30 days prior to the program start date indicated on your Form I-20.
 Gnomon recommends you arrive two to three weeks before the beginning of the term to find housing, get a driver's license, and get accustomed to Los Angeles.